 The group used three different beakers, each with 50 worms in different concentrations of salt solution instead of potato chips in sugar solutions.
 Their hypothesis was that worms could tolerate a wide range of salt concentrations within its habitat.
 They found that in the seawater + distilled water mixture the worms gained weight, but then dropped down to an average rate.
 When they were in the seawater + salt solution mixture they lost weight but then regained it.
 This weight loss showed similar pattern to our potato investigation when the chips were in high concentrations of sugar.
 The normal seawater had no effect on the worms.
-In the worms case the data shows that they have a mechanism to control the water balance - active transport.
-Our potatoes don't use a mechanism like the worms do, so the chips do not regain their normal weight.
+In the worms case the data shows that they have a mechanism to control the water balance - active transport, and this needs energy.
+Our potatoes don't use a mechanism like the worms do, as osmosis is passive transport, so the chips do not regain their normal weight.

 The trend in the data from the kumera chips investigation was almost the same as mine for the potatoes.
-Even though they did not use distilled water, there was a point on the graph like mine at zero where the weight did not change, like mine.
+Even though they did not use distilled water, there was a point on the graph where the weight did not change, like mine, as the net flow of water was at equilibrium.

 My method is valid because I did things to make my investigation a fair test.
-For example I used a cork borer to make sure all the chips used were cut as close to exactly the same shape as possible.
-The repeats used showed similar results to each other.
+For example, I used a cork borer to make sure all the chips used were cut as close to exactly the same shape as possible so each chip had a similar surface area.
+This may otherwise have had an effect on the diffusion rate or water.
+The repeats used at each concentration showed similar results to each other, with no significant outliers.

 A change made to my original method was to make the chips slightly smaller than planned.
+This was because I had to get all 15 chips from the same potato.